awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-index.rst

 To do the following tutorials, you must first:

-* Install Visual Studio 2015 Update 3.
+* Install Visual Studio 2015 Update 3 or Visual Studio 2017.
-* Install `.NET Core for Windows <https://www.microsoft.com/net/download/core>`_.
+* Install `.NET Core for Windows <https://www.microsoft.com/net/download/core>`_ (not necessary for Visual Studio 2017).
 * Install the `AWS Toolkit for Visual Studio <https://aws.amazon.com/visualstudio/>`_. and specify your credentials.
 See :doc:`getting-set-up`.